An emergence-oriented approach to circular formation: Case studies of local stability

-In this section, we conduct a local stability analysis for the case $n \leq 3$, which provides insights into the stability properties of the more general case $n>3$.
-After that, an ordinary case is studied, where $n>3$ unicycles are equally spaced in cyclic order.
+In this section we conclude a set of stability results for the case $n \leq 3$, which provides insights into the stability property for the case $n>3$.
+A special case is also studied, where $n>3$ unicycles are equally spaced in cyclic order.

-\subsection{Case Study: \texorpdfstring{\boldmath $n=2$}{n=2}}
+\subsection{Case Study: \texorpdfstring{$n=2$}{n=2}}

-The special structure and favorable properties of $\hat{A}$ when $n=2$ allow us to determine its stability without explicitly deriving its characteristic polynomial.
-Specifically, as shown in~\cref{thm-A-hat-pmjomega,thm-A-hat-n+1-zero}, $\hat{A}$ possesses five eigenvalues located on the imaginary axis, whose sum is zero.
-Consequently, the last eigenvalue equals the trace of $\hat{A}$, which directly determines the system's stability.
-This key observation forms the basis of~\cref{thm-stable-n=2}.